burespe1/semantic-dictionary/drafts/DR_EU_2024-490/availability-check-and-location_car-bike-scooter-sharing.md

 ---
-id: availability-check-and-location_sharing-availability-and-location
+id: availability-check-and-location_car-bike-scooter-sharing
-label: sharing availability and location
+label: car-sharing availability and location, bike-sharing availability and location, scooter-sharing availability and location, and other vehicle-sharing availability and location
 definition: information disseminating the availability of shared vehicles (e.g., car, bike, scooter) at a specific location (dedicated to vehicle sharing).
 category: Level of service 2
 language: en